FAQ

 Q: What is the difference between a voice teacher and a voice coach?

 A: The terms are often used interchangeably, but traditionally a voice teacher’s main role is to help you with technique, to build your voice.
-Coaches accompany you and help you with all of the other aspects of performance such as rhythm, text (language and diction), general style and musicianship.
+Coaches accompany you and help you with all of the other aspects of performance such as rhythm, text (language and diction), general style, and musicianship.
 I am a voice teacher for jazz, classical, musical theatre, rock, and R&B singers, and in a coaching role I’m most comfortable with musical theatre, classical, Great American Songbook, and some “easy listening” styles.
-As the term “vocal coach” becomes more common as a replacement for “voice teacher” in the Contemporary Commercial Music scene, it is important for a client to ask whether the professional they are hiring works on vocal technique, repertoire, or both.
+As the term “vocal coach” becomes more common as a replacement for “voice teacher” in the contemporary commercial music scene, it is important for a client to ask whether the professional they are hiring works on vocal technique, repertoire, or both.

 Q: I sing R & B and pop songs.
 Are you going to try to make me study “classical” style?